 Trello is a visual task management tool built around kanban boards where work moves across columns as it progresses.
 Each board contains lists (columns), and each list contains cards (tasks) that you drag and drop between stages.
-For real estate professionals, this visual simplicity makes it perfect for tracking deals through stages, managing showing schedules, and coordinating team tasks without the complexity of heavyweight project management software.
+For CRE investment and development teams, this visual simplicity makes it perfect for moving deals through acquisition stages, running per-deal due diligence checklists, and coordinating the analysts, brokers, and partners on a transaction without the complexity of heavyweight project management software.

-Real estate agents resist complex tools.
+CRE acquisition and development teams resist complex tools.
 They need something that requires zero training, works on mobile, and doesn't interrupt their flow.
-Trello succeeds because it's intuitive: deals are cards, stages are columns, done means dragging right.
-A new agent can look at the board for 10 seconds and understand where every deal stands without reading documentation or watching tutorial videos.
+Trello succeeds because it's intuitive: deals are cards, stages are columns, advancing means dragging right.
+A new analyst can look at the board for 10 seconds and understand where every deal stands without reading documentation or watching tutorial videos.

 Security, compliance, and vendor evaluation frameworks for AI operations